OfFalse/ae-top-trumps/README.md

 The following requirements were defined in consultation with stakeholders and prioritised using the MoSCoW methodology (assumed complete).

+# MoSCoW Prioritization

+A method for categorizing requirements to manage stakeholder expectations and prioritize work.
+The definitions used are as follows:

+- **Must-have:**: Non-negotiable requirements.
+The release is a failure without them.
+- **Should-have:** Important but not vital.
+Adds significant value.
+- **Could-have:** Desirable "nice-to-have" items with a smaller impact.
+- **Won't-have (this time):** Explicitly out of scope for the current timeframe.

 ![MoSCoW_functional_requirements](./assets/AE-Wireframe-MoSCoW.jpg)

 ### 1. Functional Requirements: User Interface (UI)